 What Should I Do?

 Act Now!
 Employers can ‘break the chain’ and stop workers from making a claim going back years by paying the correct holiday pay now.
 Some employers are even changing commission arrangements to avoid liability.

 Holiday pay claims must be lodged within three months of the last deduction, meaning claims must be lodged within three months of a worker’s last holiday.

 Call our Employment Law Solicitors on freephone 0800 916 9060 or contact us online.

-Slater & Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Milton Keynes, Bristol, Cambridge, Cardiff, Edinburgh, Merseyside, Halifax, Newcastle, Sheffield, Wakefield, Derby & meeting rooms in Bramhall, Cheshire.
+Slater and Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Milton Keynes, Bristol, Cambridge, Cardiff, Edinburgh, Merseyside, Halifax, Newcastle, Sheffield, Wakefield, Derby & meeting rooms in Bramhall, Cheshire.

-Employment Solicitors at Slater & Gordon UK are members of the Employment Lawyers Association.
+Employment Solicitors at Slater and Gordon UK are members of the Employment Lawyers Association.